Oh, I didn't know my golden EIB microphone was on.

 And I guess that's why Norman brought it over, you know, just to show us that.

-And today that's of course is massively different.
+And today, that's, of course, massively different.

-We had a caller wanting to know if pressure at the Tea Party at town meetings by Tea Party people would matter.
+We had a caller wanting to know if pressure at the tea party, at town meetings by Tea Party people would matter.

-Uh don't miss tomorrow's program.
+Don't miss tomorrow's program.

 We have news about Tea Party and town meetings and whether or not it matters.